GLOBAL MARKETS-End to Fed stimulus, China slowdown spark world sell-off

 By Richard Hubbard

-LONDON, June 20 Clear signals from the U.S. Federal Reserve that it will soon stop pumping money into the global economy and data pointing to slower growth in China sparked sharp falls in bonds, shares and commodities on Thursday.
+LONDON, June 20 The clear signal from the U.S. Federal Reserve that it will soon stop pumping money into the global economy and data pointing to Chinese growth slowing sparked sharp falls in bonds, shares and commodities on Thursday.

 Emerging markets, many of which have been primed by the cheap Fed cash, saw some of the biggest selling as investors rushed to the exits.

-"The Fed has reduced uncertainty about some of its plans and that is probably one of the key differences to what the markets' expectations were heading in to the meeting," said Ken Dickson, investment director at Standard Life.

-"I think it is quite reasonable that the tapering will begin later this year but what looks a little bit more optimistic is that the process will be finished by mid next year."
+"Bernanke came across as being quite clear and I think people were hoping for a less clear cut path to higher rates and that came as a little bit of shock," said Luca Jellinek, head of European interest-rate strategy at Credit Agricole.

-The jump in U.S. Treasury yields after Bernanke's comments sparked a rush of funds into the dollar, which gained 0.6 percent against a broad range of currencies.
-Against the yen, it jumped 1.5 percent to 97.95 yen.
+The jump in T-note yields to a high of 2.45 percent lifted the dollar against a broad range of currencies by 0.7 percent.
+Against the yen, the greenback gained around 1.6 percent to 98 yen.

-The dollar trimmed its gains against the yen and euro after data showed the number of Americans filing new jobless benefit claims rose more than expected last week.

 The Fed's $85 billion of monthly bond purchases has helped keep the world awash in investment cash as it has struggled with a severe economic downturn.

-However, in the near term such a policy shift in the face of low inflation and a still modest growth was seen likely to make investors more risk-averse until the situation became clearer.
+However, in the near term such a policy shift in the face of low inflation and a still modest growth was seen likely to make investors more risk adverse until the situation became clearer.

 "We suspect that (the Fed) has made a policy mistake.
-We do not believe that growth is as robust as the way the Fed has characterised it," Gary Dugan, chief investment officer for Asia and the Middle East at Coutts.
+We do not believe that growth is as robust as the way the Fed has characterised it, and we don't believe that inflation will pick up to the degree that the Fed expects," Gary Dugan, chief investment officer for Asia and the Middle East at Coutts.

 The stress this caused investors was clear in the Asian credit markets, where the spread on the iTraxx Asia ex-Japan investment-grade index widened 23 basis points, reflecting the rising cost of hedging against debt default.

-In the region's currency markets the Philippine peso hit its weakest to the dollar since May 31 last year, South Korea's won fell 1.4 percent and India's rupee hit an all-time low, prompting intervention.
+Across the region's currency markets the Philippine peso lost 1.2 percent to 43.76 per dollar, the weakest since May 31 last year, while South Korea's won fell 1.4 percent to 1,146.6.

+India's rupee hit an all-time low on the U.S. dollar, prompting intervention to stem the rot.

 "If you put the Chinese numbers together with the policy statements from both (the U.S. and China), what's clear to me is that the emerging market currencies, particularly with a commodity bias, will continue to go down," said Mark Matthews, head of Asia research at Julius Baer.

-In the euro zone, a survey of business activity helped offset some of the gloom by suggesting the bloc's long-running recession was finally beginning to ease.
+In Europe a key survey of business activity from the 17 countries that use the euro helped offset some of the gloom by suggesting the bloc's long-running recession was finally beginning to ease.

+However, the broad FTSEurofirst 300 index, which only last month hit a 5-1/2 year high, had still fallen by over 2 percent by late morning, near to a 2-month low.

+Markit's Flash Eurozone Composite Purchasing Managers' Index, which is seen as a reliable economic growth indicator for the bloc, rose to 48.9 in June from May's 47.7, topping forecasts and leaving it at its highest level since last March.

 The most encouraging picture was in southern Europe where countries such as Spain and Italy saw the smallest declines in two years.

-But the broad FTSEurofirst 300 index, which hit a 5-1/2 year high last month, fell by over 2 percent by midday, to near a 2-month low.

-In commodity markets the combined impact of less Fed money and weaker Chinese demand sent Brent oil $2 a barrel lower for its biggest daily slide in close to three weeks.
+In commodity markets the combined impact of less Fed money to fuel speculative buying and weaker Chinese demand sent Brent oil $2 a barrel lower for its biggest daily slide in close to three weeks.

 Gold tumbled past the lows set during a sharp selloff in mid-April to be below $1,300 an ounce, its weakest level since September 2010.